Make plans to “Camp Local” this year, with the Forest Preserve District of Kane County.

 The surrounding Big Rock Forest Preserve is an 850-acre preserve containing several sandy hills that overlook the valley filled with woodlands and crystal clear streams.
 Catch-and-release fishing is permitted at the campground pond, as well as in the preserve’s former quarry, Siegler Lake.

-There are more than 10 miles of hiking trails suitable for hiking, biking or equestrian use, and two picnic shelters for campers to utilize.
+There are more than 10 miles of hiking trails suitable for hiking, biking or equestrian use, and two picnic shelters for campers to use.

 Big Rock Campground is located at 46W499 Granart Road, Big Rock.